Hyland OnBase Importer

-The OnBase Importer is one of the target adapters available in migration-center starting with version 3.17.
+The OnBase Importer is one of the target connectors available in migration-center starting with version 3.17.
 It takes the objects processed in migration-center and imports them into an OnBase platform.

 The current importer features are: